 If you’re looking to open an online brokerage account for yourself, SoFi offers easy all-in-one investing.
-You can open an investment account with SoFi and start trading stocks, ETFs, IPOs, or even cryptocurrency if you’re 18 or older.
+You can open an investment account with SoFi and start trading stocks, ETFs, or IPOs, if you’re 18 or older.
 SoFi does not offer custodial accounts.
 SoFi doesn’t charge management fees, and SoFi members have access to complimentary advice from professionals.

 Can I open a brokerage account in my child’s name?

 Yes, you can open a custodial brokerage account for your child in their name.
 Transfers to a custodial account are irrevocable, but you’ll have control of the account and make the investment decisions until the child reaches adulthood.
 In the meantime, the assets in the account will belong to the child.

 Can I open a brokerage account for a family member?